Ko wai au

 Background

-Following my time in youth work, I moved to a Regional Sports Trust working in community development and systems change based roles.
-Working my way into a Management role leading a team of community development specialists and ethnic diversity specialists.
-During this time I completed my post graduate certificate in Health Science.
+From there, I moved into the Regional Sports Trust sector, where my focus shifted toward community development and systems change.
+Over time, I worked my way into a management role, leading a team of community development specialists and ethnic diversity specialists.
+During this period, I also completed a Postgraduate Certificate in Health Science, strengthening my understanding of wellbeing from both a community and structural perspective.

-Since finishing my Masters, I now have the privilege of working for Te Kawerau ā Maki Iwi Tiaki Trust, the Mana Whenua of West Auckland.
+Today, I have the privilege of working for Te Kawerau ā Maki Iwi Tiaki Trust, the Mana Whenua of West Auckland.
+This role is deeply significant to me—not only professionally, but personally—because it allows me to contribute to kaupapa grounded in whenua, whakapapa, and the future aspirations of our people.

 Core Values